dotnet/docs-aspire/docs/azureai/azureai-search-document-component.md

 ### Use configuration providers

-The .NET Aspire Azure AI Search library supports [Microsoft.Extensions.Configuration](xref:Microsoft.Extensions.Configuration).
+The .NET Aspire Azure AI Search library supports <xref:Microsoft.Extensions.Configuration?displayProperty=fullName>.
 It loads the `AzureSearchSettings` and `SearchClientOptions` from configuration by using the `Aspire:Azure:Search:Documents` key.
 Example `appsettings.json` that configures some of the options:

 ```json
 {